longzheng/open-dynamic-export/docs/configuration/battery.md

 ### Configuration Validation

-The system will reject configurations that use both methods:
+The project will reject configurations that use both methods:

 ```jsonc
 {